 While I am not an expert on conversational etiquette, I am aware that in such a predicament, you must swallow your pride and apologize for what you had just spoken.
 In fact, it might help to say something like, “I honestly do not know where that came from; I pray that you will forgive me!”

-In fact, if you are having lunch with them, then you might offer to pick up the tab for their lunch!
-If the other person is someone that you are just getting to know, then it is important that you clean up the issue and move on with something less hurtful for them and you!
-In fact, true friends are often hard to come by, thus it would be a good thing to treat the ones that we have like true Royality!
+In fact, if you are having lunch with them, then you might offer to pick up the tab for their meal!
+If the other person is someone that you are just getting to know, then it is important that you clean up the issue and move on with something less hurtful to them and you!
+In fact, true friends are often hard to come by, thus it would be a good thing to treat the ones that we have like true Royalty!